-In accordance with the Equality Act 2010 the Borough Council has adopted an "Inclusive Access" policy and will not authorise new stiles on the network.
-Gates may be authorized by the Council for animal husbandry.
+In accordance with the Discrimination and Disability Act 2005 the Borough Council has adopted an "Inclusive Access" policy and will not authorise new stiles on the network unless they are essential for animal husbandry.
 The Council has been proactive in removing stiles where they are no longer needed for livestock control or are out of repair and replacing them with gaps or structures which are easier to use.